control-course/control-course.github.io/docs/Avionics/index.md

 # START HERE

-The goal of this section is to lay out a minimum viable product for the avionics portion of the AVDASI 2 course.
-Hopefully a clear baseline is established for a test-ready avionics system.
+!!! abstract
+These docs take you from zero to a minimum viable product that just about meets the Avionics criterial in the requirements spec, allowing students to take things from there in any direction that they wish.

+!!! note
-Most links are to external open-source resources from which you should be able to get creative and implement creative solutions to fulfill the requirements of the course.
+Many links are to external open-source resources that you should follow - these aren't duplicated here because

 !!! tip "When in doubt consult the [ardupilot.org](ardupilot.org) website."